African Black Soap Benefits, Uses, and How to Use

 My Experience: Skin Type, Routine, and First-Week Diary

-Day 1: Used it undiluted on my face—big mistake.
-The immediate feeling was tight and almost squeaky clean, which I initially thought was good but quickly realized was too much.
+• Day 1: Used it undiluted on my face—big mistake.
+The immediate feeling was tight and squeaky clean, which I realized was too much.

-Day 2-3: Started diluting it by creating a lather in my palms first.
-The tight feeling reduced, and my skin began to feel smoother, particularly around my nose where I typically have clogged pores.
+• Day 2–3: Started diluting it by creating a lather in my palms first.
+The tight feeling reduced, and my skin felt smoother around my nose.

-Day 7: Fewer visible clogged pores around my nose, but the cheek redness persisted until I increased my moisturization routine.
+• Day 7: Fewer clogged pores around my nose, but cheek redness persisted until I increased moisturization.

-Key Lesson: The soap works well for my oily T-zone, but I needed to be more careful about application method and follow-up moisturization, especially on the drier areas of my face.
+Key Lesson: Works well for oily T-zone, but requires careful application and moisturization on drier areas.

 Ingredient Breakdown & How It’s Made

-Plant Oils: Usually palm kernel oil, coconut oil, or other locally sourced oils that contribute to lather and skin conditioning.
+• Plant Oils: Palm kernel, coconut, or other local oils that add lather and conditioning.

 Potential Benefits (Balanced & Realistic)